JaWitold/Software-Engineering-Lab-in-Cybersecurity/README.md

 Before compiling and deploying your contract you need to create a `.env` file.
 See `.env.example` for this purpose.

-Then, you can start the docker containers to crerate your development environment.
+Then, you can start the docker containers to create your development environment.
 It includes a **ganache** instance and a **python+solidity** container to run the code, compile contracts etc.

 ```bash